larimo/OODlinkpred-basic/README.md

-This is a sample implementation of out-of-distribution link prediction in PyTorch to analyze accuracy of various graph learning methods on out-of-distribution link prediction tasks where the training graphs are sub-sampled from original large graphs by several sampling methods.
+This is a sample implementation of out-of-distribution link prediction in PyTorch to analyze accuracy of various graph learning methods on out-of-distribution link prediction tasks where the training graphs are sub-sampled from original large graphs.

 ## Authors
 [Larissa Mori](https://web.ics.purdue.edu/~lkawanom), Rajdeep Haldar